njoy/TNSFD/LEAPR/quickstart/fe.rst

 - We first specify the atomic weight ratio of the primary scatterer (AWR), which is defined as the ratio of the mass of the material to that of the neutron.
 For Fe-56, we set this as 55.454.

-- The bound scattering cross section :math:`\sigma_b` is set to 12.05.
+- The free atom scattering cross section :math:`\sigma_b` is set to 12.05.
+  ..
 These values can be obtained at https://www.nndc.bnl.gov/sigma under "resonance parameters - interpreted".

 - The number of primary scattering atoms.
 For hydrogen in water, this would be 2, and for Fe-56 we set this to 1.